evvaletov/Blockchain-Developer/README.md

 ## Star lookup

 To look up a star, enter the Star ID in the **Look up a Star** section of the front end and click **Look Up a Star**.

+## Project Review

+The results of the project review are in the file `Project Review.pdf`.